The only Black-owned streamer in the country – Xperienc On Demand.

 “The strength in our service offering is our network… what separates us is the diversity in the platforms that we reach,” explains Gerald Poe Jr., another of the three partners in Xperienc.
 “You can stream on Facebook and Instagram… we stream on all those platforms plus Roku, Amazon and more.”

-Kenneth Hutchins, the third partner, points out that the spirit of the company lies in its dedication to entrepreneurs.
+Kenneth Hutchins, the third partner, points out that the spirit of the company lies in its dedication to black entrepreneurs.
 “We had to put together a platform that allowed our producers to maintain 100 percent ownership and to allow them to monetize that ownership at much higher levels than any other platform.”

 Added Poe, an information technology expert who has built and sold multiple technology companies: “That meant we had to build a network that was smarter, faster and more robust than our competitors.
 We offer mixed qualitative content that you won’t find on these other platforms.”